quietly-turning/Lua-For-SM5/_chapter_1/Quad.md

 	-- a green quad that waits for the two quads above to finish tweening, -- then grows out of the center of the screen while spinning --
-	-- NOTE: We can't apply tween-based commands and actor effets like spin() simultaneously.
+	-- NOTE: We can't apply tween-based commands and actor effects like spin() simultaneously.
 	-- zoomto() will override spin() for the duration of its linear tween.
 	-- The way to achive the effect of spinning toward the viewer is to -- wrap the Quad in an ActorFrame, spin the ActorFrame, and zoom the Quad.